 Is saving money on your cell phone plan important to you?

 The answer to this question may be obvious to some, but it’s still worth asking.
 Is it really that important to you to save money on your cell phone plan?
 Some of you may have the extra room in your budget, in which case saving a few dollars per month wouldn’t make much of a difference.
-For the more frugal person who considers every dollar in the budgets, that monthly savings can make a big difference.
+For the more frugal person who considers every dollar in the budget, that monthly savings can make a big difference.

 Also, it’s important to consider what the monthly savings will actually cost you in terms outside of money.
 For me, not being able to use my phone abroad was a big deal.
 What if someone back home needed to reach me for something important?